MahdiNouraie/Advanced-Football-Analytics/README.md

 ### 6. `data_aggregated.csv`
 This file contains the final, cleaned data set produced by the `Preprocessing.R` script, which is subsequently used in the next analyses.

+### 7. `Regression Results.md`
+This file contains the results of regression models of the step three of the introduced methodology.

+### 8. `Figures`
+This folder contains all figures used in the manuscript with their captions.

 ---